 Fibroids are growths of the uterus, or womb (figure 1).
 They are also called uterine leiomyomas or myomas.
 The uterus is made of muscle, and fibroids grow from the muscle.
 Fibroids can bulge from the inside or outside of the uterus (figure 2).
 Fibroids are not cancerous and are not thought to be able to become cancerous.

 Fibroids are very common.
-Approximately 80 percent of women have fibroids, although not all of these women have bothersome fibroid symptoms.
+Approximately 80 percent of women will have fibroids in their lifetime, although not all of these women have bothersome fibroid symptoms.
 Treatments are available for women who have fibroid-related problems like heavy menstrual bleeding, pain or pressure in the pelvis, or problems with pregnancy or infertility.

 More detailed information about fibroids is available by subscription.
 (See "Overview of treatment of uterine leiomyomas (fibroids)".)